top of page

 Grading:

 4 Critical Micro-themes/Brief Essays (600 words - 25% each).
 A successful micro-theme presents an argument about an assigned topic or question as clearly, precisely, and concisely as possible.
 Do not worry about elaborate introductions or conclusions.
 Successful micro-themes resemble detailed abstracts or, perhaps even more accurately, outlines created in sentence and paragraph form with transition statements linking the main and supporting points of your argument.
 You are encouraged to seek at least one or two outside sources for this project (no wikipedia or fan sites, etc.).
+A successful Micro-theme does the following:

 1. Includes a very brief, 1-2 sentence introduction that includes a thesis statement and sets up an organizational plan;